Carmarthen Bay Coastal Route

 Follow towards Carmarthen for 4km then turn sharp right, signposted Pontyates, after approximately 200 metres turn left, signposted Pontyberem.
 Follow the B4306 for 10km to Pontyberem.
 At the junction, turn left and almost immediately after turn right onto the B4306, signposted Llanon.

 As the route leaves the town it heads inland as the road climbs gradually through the trees and back onto the road that leads on to Carmarthen and while it is busier, it is also mostly downhill and this section feels like it is over quickly and never feels too manic.
-After a sharp right turn it heads towards the town of Pontyberem with the road rolling gently at first with great views behind as it gain elevation.
-What starts as a gentle road turn fierce as it approach the small village of Crwbin where the road pitches up steeply and feels almost alpine with a gradient that stays consistent with a long straight road up to 10% gradient before a few tight almost hairpin corners through the village.
+After a sharp right turn it heads towards the town of Pontyberem with the road rolling gently at first with great views behind as it gains elevation.
+What starts as a gentle road turn fierce as it approaches the small village of Crwbin where the road pitches up steeply and feels almost alpine with a gradient that stays consistent with a long straight road up to 10% gradient before a few tight almost hairpin corners through the village.
 It feels like the hill should end at the top, but no such luck as it keeps going and up to a short area of open land where cows roam freely around the cars.

 Continue uphill for 3.5km then turn sharp right onto the minor road of Heol Bethel.
 Continue over the mountain, taking care at the crossroads heading straight across onto Heol Horeb and continue to Five Roads.